debbrath/debbrath/README.md

 </div>

 <br />
-<p>System Analyst with 10+ years of experience in developing scalable and reliable software solutions using Full Stack .NET technologies.
-Skilled in leading project teams, collaborating with stakeholders, and delivering results that exceed customer expectations.
-Proficient in C#, ASP.NET, MVC, Web API, .Net Core, Angular, MSSQL Server, PostgreSQL, MongoDB, GitHub, etc. Committed to continuous learning and professional growth to stay up-to-date with the latest trends and technologies in the field.</p>
+<p>System Analyst and ERP Lead with 12+ years of experience in designing, developing, and deploying enterprise solutions.
+Proficient in .NET Core, C#, ASP.NET, MVC, Web API, Angular, SQL Server, PostgreSQL, MongoDB,GitHub,Render,Python, PyTorch, and Transformers etc.Deep expertise in ERP and SAP consulting.
+Skilled in project management, team leadership, and stakeholder collaboration to deliver robust, scalable, and reliable software solutions.
+Committed to professional growth and currently advancing knowledge in AI engineering to integrate emerging technologies into ERP and enterprise platforms.</p>
 <ul>
   <li>
     🌍  I'm based in Dhaka, Bangladesh